 In the following example, we have one SOHO device with two connected units PC and Server.

 We have a 15 Mbps connection available from ISP in this case.
 We want to be sure the server receives enough traffic, so we will configure a simple queue with a limit-at parameter to guarantee a server to receive 5Mbps:

 That is all.
 The server will get 5 Mbps of traffic rate regardless of other traffic flows.
-If you are using the default configuration, be sure FastTrack rule is disabled for this particular traffic, otherwise, it will bypass Simple Queues and they will not work.
+If you are using the default configuration, be sure the FastTrack rule is disabled for this particular traffic, otherwise, it will bypass Simple Queues and they will not work.

-Queue tree creates only a one-directional queue in one of the HTBs.
-It is also the only way how to add queue on the separate interface.
-This way it is possible to ease mangle configuration - you don't need separate marks for download and upload - only the upload will get to Public interface and only the download will get to a Private interface.
-The main difference from Simple Queues is that Queue tree is not ordered - all traffic pass it together.
+The queue tree creates only a one-directional queue in one of the HTBs.
+It is also the only way how to add a queue on the separate interface.
+This way it is possible to ease mangle configuration - you don't need separate marks for download and upload - only the upload will get to the Public interface and only the download will get to a Private interface.
+The main difference from Simple Queues is that the Queue tree is not ordered - all traffic passes it together.

-In the following example we will mark all the packets coming from preconfigured in-interface-list=LAN and will limit the traffic with queue tree based on these packet marks.
+In the following example, we will mark all the packets coming from preconfigured in-interface-list=LAN and will limit the traffic with a queue tree based on these packet marks.

 Let`s create a firewall address-list: